imDaniX/imDaniX/README.md

 My full name is _Daniil Zaostrovtsev_, and I'm just a developer from Russia 🇷🇺.
 My main programming language is Java, but I'm currently learning to use Rust and some of C# for my future Unity projects.

 I'm usually developing Minecraft's Bukkit API plugins.
-Biggest of my _public_ projects are gameplay-changing [Dangerous Caves 2](https://github.com/imDaniX/Dangerous-Caves-2) plugin and easy-to-use scripting plugin [ReActions](https://github.com/imDaniX/ReActions).
+Biggest of my _public_ projects are gameplay-changing [Dangerous Caves 2](https://github.com/imDaniX/Dangerous-Caves-2) plugin and a fork of easy-to-use scripting plugin [ReActions](https://github.com/imDaniX/ReActions).

 [![My stats](https://github-readme-stats.vercel.app/api?username=imDaniX)](https://github.com/anuraghazra/github-readme-stats)